Justin-Garey/Guides/tools/git.md

 git reset HEAD~
 ```
 - This will leave the files unchanged but all of the modifications will need added and committed again.
+- This is useful when you've made local changes and a commit that you want to push but the main branch is already ahead of you.